-Xu Qitu 席啓圖, courtesy name Xi Wenyu 席文輿, came from Zhenze 震澤 (modern Wujiang 吳江, Jiangsu) and was a secretary in the Grand Secretariat (neige zhongshu 內閣中書).
-His 20 juan "scrolls" long Chudelu quotes extensively from ancient writings to show how excellent words and good conduct (jiayan shanxing 嘉言善行) function, as demonstrated at the hand of twenty-one different patterns of behaviour.
+Xu Qitu 席啓圖, courtesy name Wenyu 文輿, hailed from Zhenze 震澤 (modern Wujiang 吳江, Jiangsu) and was a secretary in the Grand Secretariat (neige zhongshu 內閣中書).
+His 20 juan-long Chudelu quotes extensively from ancient writings to show how excellent words and good conduct (jiayan shanxing 嘉言善行) function, as demonstrated at the hand of twenty-one different patterns of behaviour.

-The Chudelu of Xu Qitu was published by Zhou Fu's 周馥 Shigu Hall 師古堂, that of Chen Yi is to be found in the reprint series Congshu jicheng chubian 叢書集成初編, and is quoted in extracts in the collection Shuofu 說郛.
+The Chudelu of Xu Qitu was published by Zhou Fu's 周馥 Shigu Hall 師古堂, while that of Chen Yi is to be found in the series Congshu jicheng chubian 叢書集成初編.
+It is also quoted in extracts in the collection Shuofu 說郛.